panxiyu2001/DroneDEIM/README.md

 ![DroneDEIM comparison](a.png)

 ## Contributions
--Propose DroneDEIM, a complete framework that systematically addresses the co-existing challenges of extreme density and tiny objects in UAV imagery.
+- Propose DroneDEIM, a complete framework that systematically addresses the co-existing challenges of extreme density and tiny objects in UAV imagery.
--Design a novel feature fusion encoder, Cil-FPN, which synergizes a Frequency-Aware SPPF (FA-SPPF) module to amplify the signals of tiny objects and a Multi-branch Competitive Frequency-guided Module (MCFM) to perform adaptive fusion.
+- Design a novel feature fusion encoder, Cil-FPN, which synergizes a Frequency-Aware SPPF (FA-SPPF) module to amplify the signals of tiny objects and a Multi-branch Competitive Frequency-guided Module (MCFM) to perform adaptive fusion.
--Propose the IDM-Layer, a new decoder building block that effectively disentangles highly overlapping instances by learning query-aware channel attention.
+- Propose the IDM-Layer, a new decoder building block that effectively disentangles highly overlapping instances by learning query-aware channel attention.
--Achieve new state-of-the-art results on challenging UAV datasets, outperforming existing methods in both accuracy and efficiency.
+- Achieve new state-of-the-art results on challenging UAV datasets, outperforming existing methods in both accuracy and efficiency.